hilton/hilton.github.com/blog/_posts/2020-05-26-dark-first-look.md

 ## Canvas

 Dark gives you a canvas that looks a little like [Miro](https://miro.com), but for code.
+With a dark theme, obviously.
-Instead of files on your laptop, you see code blocks on a draggable infinite canvas.
+Instead of files on your laptop, you see code blocks on a draggable canvas.

 <a href="dark-canvas-2x.png"><img src="dark-canvas.png" srcset="dark-canvas-2x.png 2x" alt="The Dark canvas - an web-based integrated development environment"></a>